jakobkreft/OnTime/README.md

    - Yellow: Time running out.
    - Red: Time running out or over.
 4. Pause, resume, or reset as needed.
+5. Swipe right to access a new timer, this way you can have multiple saved presets.
+6. Swipe up to reveal and delete one of the timers.

 ## License